LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 **Using**: Open macro file "MITO_CELL_BASED_ANALYSIS.ijm", press Run and Open dialog appears.
 Choose "alpha_WT_control_DIC_02.tif" file, press OK.
 Macro opens other files, i.e. "alpha_WT_control_pro_02.tif" and "alpha_WT_control_SEG_02.tif" and runs the morfological analysis of mitochondria individually for all yeast cells.
 All results are then stored in the directory where "alpha_WT_control_DIC_02.tif" is placed.
 Open resulting CSV files by Excel and use semicolon as a separator.
 Since the macro computes morfological parameters for each cell separately, it takes several minutes to finish.

-### Computation of Branching and Filamentous Factors from the numerical results coming from the "MITO_CELL_BASED_ANALYSIS.ijm"
+### Computation of Branching and Filamentous Factors from numerical results from "MITO_CELL_BASED_ANALYSIS.ijm"

-???
+Branching Factor = SUMA of all branch points of skeletons in the image / SUMA of all end points of skeleton in the image.

+It is evaluated for the whole image of segmented mitochondria using resulting "*-Branching-Factor.CSV" file.
+Apply summing all values in column C-Junctions (=branch points), the same in column D-End-point voxels (=end points) and compute the value.
+The higher Branching Factor, the higher richness and the mutual interconnection of mitochondria; the lower Branching Factor, the shorter and separated mitochondria in the image.

+Filamentous Factor = ...

 Fig. 1: **Fluorescence images** of mitochondria (WILD Control/WILD Treated):
 ![Fluo-WILD-Pair](https://github.com/LMCF-IMG/Morphology_Yeast_Mitochondria/assets/63607289/0dbbf106-dc14-40f9-930c-456b582716d5)